MTG/dunya/README.md

 To run jobs, make sure rabbitmq is running on the server

-And on each client you run celery
+And on each client you run celery, either for executing the feature processing algorithms or the information import from MusicBrainz.

     celery -A dunya worker -l info

+    celery -A dunya worker -l info -Q import

 To make a complete dump of the database to a file called `dunya_data.json` or to load it again, run